ARM-software/arm-trusted-firmware/docs/user-guide.md

     with version 1 of the translation tables library instead of version 2.
 It is set to 0 by default, which selects version 2.

+*   `ARM_CRYPTOCELL_INTEG` : bool option to enable Trusted Firmware to invoke ARM® TrustZone® CryptoCell functionality for Trusted Board Boot on capable ARM platforms.
+If this option is specified, then the path to the CryptoCell SBROM library must be specified via `CCSBROM_LIB_PATH` flag.

 For a better understanding of these options, the ARM development platform memory map is explained in the [Firmware Design].